Blog Mental Health Yoga Yoga For Knee Strength: Strengthen Your Joint With These Poses

 What Is Restorative Yoga Good For?

-Unlike normal yoga, which is actively involving and smoothly moving through different poses with the aim of stretching your muscles and other connective tissues, restorative yoga is a more relaxed and passive form of this exercise.
+Unlike more active yoga styles that flow through poses with the aim of stretching muscles and connective tissues, restorative yoga is a more relaxed, passive form of practice.

 See also